 5 Svalbard Archipelago, Norway

-The glacial archipelago is the most remote destination on this list.
+The glacial archipelago is the most remote amazing destination on this list.
 Getting to them involves extensive air travel: first, a flight to Oslo, followed by a connecting flight to Tromsø and one last flight to Longyearbyen, Svalbard’s largest settlement.
 From there, there are RIBS and other vessels available to make the exploratory trip through the archipelago.
 The islands themselves are covered in ice, the icebergs encountered are enormous and incredibly impressive.
 Also, the archipelago is filled with wildlife, including polar bears, reindeers, arctic foxes, walruses and many more.